 - Time: College education typically takes 4 years or more.
 Attending trade school typically take months up to two years before completing one’s training.

-- Financial investment: Costs for training at a trade school are a fraction of college expenses.
+- Financial investment: Costs for training at a trade school are less than a traditional college.

 - Hands-on work aspect: A trade school works with students both in the classroom and with hands-on training working on the same tools and equipment one would use out on the job.